-What is homophobic crime?If someone becomes a victim of crime because of their sexuality, then this is classed as a crime where homophobia is one of the main motivations.
+What is homophobic crime?If someone becomes a victim of crime because of their sexuality, this is classed as a crime where one of the main motivations is homophobia.

 Homophobic hate crime can happen anywhere and is often based on prejudice and stereotypes.

-Any homophobic crime will be taken very seriously by the police.
-Sentences for crimes proven to have a homophobic motive behind them will be tougher and the reporting of homophobic crimes will be treated as seriously as racial hate crimes.
+Any homophobic crime is taken very seriously by the police and the reporting of homophobic crimes is treated as seriously as racial hate crimes.

-Other victims may have homophobic graffiti and slogans painted on their house or belongings by people who suspect that someone who lives there is gay.
+Other victims might have homophobic graffiti and slogans painted on their house or belongings by people who think someone living there is gay.

-Homophobic bullyingAt school, you may be bullied because others think you are gay.
-Although this isn't a crime that you can report to the police, being bullied is still an upsetting experience and you shouldn't put up with it.
+Homophobic bullyingAt school you might be bullied because others think you are gay.
+Although this isn't a crime you can report to police, being bullied is still an upsetting experience which you shouldn't put up with.

 Bullying doesn't just happen at school.
-You may be being harassed, victimised or picked on at work because your colleagues think you're gay.
+People can be harassed, victimised or picked on at work because their colleagues think they're gay.

-Whether you're at school or work, you should let a teacher or a manager know if you're being bullied so that they can do something about it.
+Whether you're at school or work, you should let a teacher or manager know if you're being bullied so they can do something about it.

-Reporting a homophobic crimeIf you've been a victim of a crime, or witnessed a crime taking place and you think that there may have been a homophobic motive behind it, you should mention this to the police when you are giving your statement.
+Reporting a homophobic crimeIf you've been a victim of a crime, or witnessed a crime taking place and think there may have been a homophobic motive behind it, you should tell the police when you are giving your statement.

-Victims of homophobic crime may be reluctant to report the incident to the police because they're not comfortable talking about their sexuality to people they don't know.
-They may feel that they will not be listened to or taken seriously.
+Victims of homophobic crime might be reluctant to report the incident to the police because they're not comfortable talking about their sexuality to people they don't know.
+They might feel they will not be listened to or taken seriously.

 Directgov © Crown copyright